ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-02-10-7-tips-choose-reliable-seo-provider.md

 ## 7. Customer care

-Quality service means more than just the project launch, but also further support, solving current tasks, prompt response to customers’ requests.
+Quality service means more than just the project launch, but also further support, solving current tasks, prompt response to customers' requests.
 Professional SEO companies who truly care about their customers will provide the customer with an account manager.

 We hope you will find our tips useful and helpful while looking for a reliable SEO provider.
 If you have your own experience choosing an SEO specialist and you are ready to add your tips to our list, we will be happy to hear your comments.